KevinJustinYu/stock-portfolio-webapp/README.md

 ## To Do:
 * Remove portfolio functionality
-* Fix stlying issues (get rid of hardcoded CSS params and make compatible with different browsers/sizes, etc)
+* Fix stlying issues (get rid of hardcoded CSS params and make compatible with different browsers/sizes, make portfolio names bigger, fix portfolio name textbox color, etc)
 * Sparkline vizualization for each stock
 * Clean up API call code in portfolio.js (currently a bit messy since there are subsequent async calls)
 * Remove uneccesary template files from project to improve readability/navigability